siddhartha-komodo/slate/source/includes/_110-cc-channels.md

 The `channelspayment` method sends a payment in a channel to the receiver.

-The method requires that the channel `open_tx_id` has at least one notarization to the KMD main chain.
+The method requires that the channel `open_tx_id` has at least one confirmation.

+The owner of a channel reveals the private key of a unique payment `txid` as a part of the payment.
+This private key is intentionally visible to anyone watching the chain at the time of payment, although the private key does not persist in the database.

-The owner of a channel may optionally choose to reveal the secret private key of a unique payment txid.
-The receive may then include the `secret` property to trigger this payment at any time, so long as the channel remains open and the payment has not been refunded.
+If the receiver is monitoring the chain at the time of payment and saves the private key, and there is a chain reorganization that nullifies the payment, the receiver now has the private key to resend the payment.
+This option is available so long as the channel remains open and the payment has not been refunded.

 The method returns a hex value which must then be broadcast using the [`sendrawtransaction`](#sendrawtransaction) method.